Jaseemakhtar/AndroidFileTransfer/README.md

 # FileTransfer

-Transfer files from one android phone to other or even with pc(pc code not included).
+Transfer files from one android phone to another or even with pc(btw pc code not included).